MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks/baseline-aks-content.md

 - Do you want to **Audit** or **Deny** the action?
 In **Audit** mode, the action is allowed but it's flagged as **Non-Compliant**.
 Have processes to check non-compliant states at a regular cadence and take necessary action.
 In **Deny** mode, the action is blocked because it violates the policy.
 Be careful in choosing this mode because it can be too restrictive for the workload to function.

 - Do you have areas in your workload that shouldn't be compliant by design?
 Azure Policy has the capability to specify Kubernetes namespaces which are exempt from policy enforcement.
-It's recommended that still apply policies in **Audit** mode so that you are aware of those instances.
+It's recommended that still apply policies in **Audit** mode so that you're aware of those instances.

 - Do you have requirements that are not covered by the built-in policies?
 You can create a custom Azure Policy definition that applies your custom OPA Gatekeeper policies.
-Do not apply custom policies directly to the cluster.
+Don't apply custom policies directly to the cluster.
 To learn more about creating custom policies, see [Create and assign custom policy definitions](/azure/aks/use-azure-policy#create-and-assign-a-custom-policy-definition-preview).

 - Do you have organization-wide requirements?
 If so, add those policies at the management group level.
 Your cluster should also assign its own workload-specific policies, even if the organization has generic policies.